AFRICAN AMERICAN AMATEUR HEAVYWEIGHT BOXER

 13 December 1943 at the Brisbane Stadium

 One of the boxers that fought at the Brisbane Stadium on the evening on 13 December 1943 (see above newspaper article), was Corporal Al Hoosman.
 At that time he was considered to be the best heavyweight fighter in Australia.
 The evening was the Finals of a boxing tournament for US servicemen.
 About 5,000 American and Australian service personnel attended the boxing matches that night.
-The Governor Sir Leslie Wilson was in attendance and the matches were referred by Commander Gene Tunney.
+The Governor of Queensland Sir Leslie Wilson was in attendance at the matches and U.S. Navy Commander Gene Tunney was the referee.

 Al Hoosman went on to fight Joe Louis in an exhibition match in Oakland, California on 19 Dec 1948.
 Joe Louis won with a KO in Round 5.
 Al Hoosman was also apparently Joe Louis' sparring partner at some stage.